abemsq/lab-magic-eight-ball/README.md

-# Codecademy Excercise #3: Javascript Conditional Syntax

-## Magic Eight Ball
+# Javascript Conditional Syntax: Magic Eight Ball

 You’ve learned a powerful tool in JavaScript: control flow!
 It’s so powerful, in fact, that it can be used to tell someone’s fortune.